diamond-diadem/diamond-diadem.github.io/content/en/documentation/by-container/gpumd.md

 > - The image is located at: `$HOME/apptainer-images/gpumd.sif`
 > - Input files `nep.txt`, `model.xyz`, and `run.in` are located in the current directory: `$PWD`

-Possible answers:
+Possible answer:

-- `apptainer run --nv $HOME/apptainer-images/gpumd.sif`
-- or `apptainer exec --nv $HOME/apptainer-images/gpumd.sif gpumd`
+- `apptainer exec --nv $HOME/apptainer-images/gpumd.sif gpumd`
-- or, only when no additional Apptainer option is required, `$HOME/apptainer-images/gpumd.sif`

 ### Third exercise